Welcome to Mark's Workshop

 CORBA

-at different places on an network, to send requests and accept responses
+on an network, to send requests and accept responses from each

 Other Networking Options